 What are the Risks and Benefits of Vestibular Rehabilitation?

-For more information about concussions, or the Guelph Phsyiotherapists at the Health and Performance Centre’s specialized concussion clinic, reach out to us today.
+For more information about concussions, or the Guelph Physiotherapists at the Health and Performance Centre’s specialized concussion clinic, contact us today.

 Canada, P. H. A. of.
 (2020, October 21).
 Government of Canada.
 Canada.ca.

 Farrell, L. (2015).
 Vestibular Rehabilitation: An Effective, Evidence-Based Treatment.
 Vestibular Disorders Association.

 McCrory, P., Meeuwisse, W., Dvořák, J., Aubry, M., Bailes, J., Broglio, S., Cantu, R. C., Cassidy, D.,

 Echemendia, R. J., Castellani, R. J., Davis, G. A., Ellenbogen, R., Emery, C., Engebretsen, L.,

 Feddermann-Demont, N., Giza, C. C., Guskiewicz, K. M., Herring, S., Iverson, G. L., Johnston, K. M., … Vos, P. E. (2017).
 Consensus statement on concussion in sport-the 5th international conference on concussion in sport held in Berlin, October 2016.
 British journal of sports medicine, 51(11),